 – For the security of the reserve it is imperative that the gate be closed and locked at all times.
 If there are two locks on the chain that secures the gate, be sure that the locks are daisy-chained together so that either lock can be removed to gain access to the reserve.
 The number dials must be turned away from the combination in order for the lock to close and lock.

 – Please clean up after yourself.
 All users are requested to leave the land and any facilities at least as clean as you found them.
-A Cleanup checklist (pdf link) is provided at the main house to sign off on prior to your departure.
+A Cleanup checklist (word document) is provided at the main house to sign off on prior to your departure.

 – The Reserve has no trash collection service.
 Please take your garbage with you at the end of your stay.
 If this is not possible, you may leave sealed, bagged garbage in the bins in the car port.